Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vhz/plot_vhz_ctrl_im_2kw.rst

 ====================================

 A diode bridge, stiff three-phase grid, and a DC link is modeled.
 The default parameters correspond to open-loop V/Hz control.
+Magnetic saturation of the motor is also modeled.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-11
+GENERATED FROM PYTHON SOURCE LINES 11-12

 Import the package.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-16
+GENERATED FROM PYTHON SOURCE LINES 12-17

 .. code-block:: default